LyonSyonII/Polyglot/README.md

          // other things
     end

-The "end" keyword can be omitted when only one expression is inside the if/elseif/else.
-Also, in this case one-liners are supported, using "=>" next to the condition.
+One-liners are supported by using the `=>` operator next to the condition.

-    // Omit "end"
-    if condition
-        // something

     // One-liners
     if condition    => // something